olyism/tian-xia/src/pages/page/terms.md

 date: 2020-07-07T01:56:41.326Z
 featuredimage: /img/chemex.jpg
 ---
 Your privacy is important to us.
-It is Tian Xia Fellowship's policy to respect your privacy regarding any information we may collect from you across our website, https://www.tian-xia.com.
+It is Tianxia Fellowship's policy to respect your privacy regarding any information we may collect from you across our website, https://www.tian-xia.com.

 ## Collection of personal information